vision-01/Immerse-a-music-app/README.md

 # MusicPlayer

-This application is made using React native
+This application is made using React native.
+You can listen to music, get recommendations and much more.